bgplab/bgplab/docs/ibgp/2-transit.md

 [^DP]: If it doesn't, you have a more interesting problem to troubleshoot -- why does it work?

-A quick look into the routing- and BGP table on PE2 confirms that PE2 knows nothing about the IPv4 prefix `172.16.42.0/24`.
+A quick look into PE2's routing- and BGP table confirms that PE2 knows nothing about the IPv4 prefix `172.16.42.0/24`.

-Routing table on PE2
+The routing table on PE2
 {.code-caption}
 ```
 pe2# show ip route